ioBroker/ioBroker.javascript/README.md

 ### 8.7.1 (2024-07-22)
 * (foxriver76) load correct typings for TypeScript scripts with js-controller v6 (needs js-controller v6.0.9)

-### 8.7.0 (2024-07-18)
-* (klein0r) Escape all field inputs correctly when using single quotes
-* (klein0r) Added sandbox function to subscribe to all enum members
-* (klein0r) Added Blockly block to subscribe to all enum members
-* (klein0r) Added sandbox functions to start/restart/stop an instance
-* (klein0r) Added Blockly block to start/restart/stop an instance
-* (klein0r) Added Blockly block to start/stop a script
-* (klein0r) Added Blockly result blocks for script messages
-* (klein0r) Fixed onLog / onLogUnregister return types
-* (foxriver76) fixed issue in importing additional node modules for packages which do not provide a default export (e.g. `mathjs`)
-* (bluefox) Removed `withStyles` from GUI

 ## License
 The MIT License (MIT)